bora-pajo/boston_housing/README.md

 # Project 1: Model Evaluation & Validation
 ## Predicting Boston Housing Prices

+## Summary
+The dataset for this project originates from the UCI Machine Learning Repository.
+The Boston housing data was collected in 1978 and each of the 506 entries represent aggregated data about 14 features for homes from various suburbs in Boston, Massachusetts.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: